Best HR Software for Call Centers Compared

 Here's the thing: there's no single best HRIS for SMB call centers.
 But there's probably a best one for your call center.

-Choose InFlow HR & Payroll if: You have 15 to 300 agents, you deal with high turnover, you need integrated time tracking and payroll automation in one system, and you want the lowest per-employee cost without sacrificing features.
+Choose Tellency HR & Payroll if: You have 15 to 300 agents, you deal with high turnover, you need integrated time tracking and payroll automation in one system, and you want the lowest per-employee cost without sacrificing features.
 It's the best balance of price, functionality, and call-center-readiness I've seen in the employee management software 2025 market.

 Choose Gusto if: You're under 25 agents, your pay structure is straightforward, and you want the simplest possible setup.